Let Me Love You (Mario song): Background and composition

 — Mario talking about the song's impact.

 "Let Me Love You" was written by Kameron Houff, Ne-Yo, and Scott Storch, who also produced the track.
 Ne-Yo talked about the making of the song: "So my manager gets me down to Miami.
 [Storch] just happens to be working for Mario that week.
 We did, I think, three songs.
 And 'Let Me Love You' was the second song that we did.
 At the time we knew it was something special, but we had no idea that it was going to do what it did".
 Mario spoke about the song's creation to Billboard: "I was working with Scott Storch for about two weeks in Miami.
 There were parties every night, and girls everywhere… anything you can imagine in a Scott Storch movie, mixed with my newfound fame, was there.
 So most of the records on [Turning Point] are uptempo club records.
 When Ne-Yo came in, we were like, 'We actually need to make some R&B songs for the ladies.'"
 Ne-Yo revealed during a 2024 interview that he didn't think that Mario was the right performer for "Let Me Love You", because he considered the song's content too mature for an 18-year-old singer.
 Speaking about giving "Let Me Love You" to Mario, Ne-Yo said that "at the time that I wrote it I wasn’t trying to be an artist, I was completely content with just being a song writer but I think back on that song and I look back and think had I been trying to be an artist at the time that’s definitely one I would [have] held on to".

-"Let Me Love You" was co-written by R&B singer Ne-Yo.
+"Let Me Love You" was written by R&B singer Ne-Yo.

 Speaking on the commercial success of the track, Mario said "Going from a child star to being a young adult is a very hard transition, and 'Let Me Love You' introduced me to the world as a young man", "I didn’t know it would touch so many people, but it was an emotional song and those records last forever."
 Ne-Yo said that writing "Let Me Love You" led him from being exclusively a songwriter into the beginning of his career as a singer.

 "Let Me Love You" is a mid-tempo R&B love song in G minor, centered around the progression C minor / G minor / F major.
 It is written in common time.
 Stereogum described its instrumental as a "mechanized melodic backbeat with sturdy, clap-heavy drum track and some lost, wandering ’80s-style synth-pillows".
 The song's lyrical content focuses on the singer's desire to have a romantic relationship with a girl whose current significant other cheats on her.
 On "Let Me Love You", Mario was noted for portraying "a classic nonthreatening nice-guy type" character, with a Michael Jackson-inspired vocal performance.